↖ Homepage of the site 'What to do with your life?'

-What shapes the atmosphere at work is the fact that discussions concerning the problems encountered can be based on pragmatic consideration of facts and collaboration with a view to finding practical solutions, or else be dominated by considerations of ambition. personal, resentment, and primacy of 'good practices' over the facts themselves.
+What shapes the work atmosphere is whether exchanges about encountered problems are based on pragmatic consideration of the facts and collaboration aimed at finding practical solutions, or whether they are dominated by personal ambitions, resentments, and the primacy of 'best practices' over the facts themselves.

 The ideal group

-All individuals have a positive attitude, respectful of others and of facts.
+All individuals have a positive attitude, respectful of others and the facts.
 Individuals coordinate in a flexible and informal manner.

 The usual group